techmaharaj/scalekit-guide/docs/admin-portal/quickstart-admin-portal.md

 ### Generate Magic Link

-Use the [generatePortalLink](/api-reference#tag/customer-portal/put/api/v1/organizations/{id}/portal_links) API to generate an Admin Portal link that is uniquely keyed to an organization.
+Use the [generatePortalLink](/apis#tag/Admin%20Portal/put/api/v1/organizations/{id}/portal_links) API to generate an SSO Configuration Portal link that can be shared with your customers.
 You can either embed this as an iframe in your application or redirect the user to this link for the admin to self serve configure SSO for their organization.

 <Tabs groupId="tech-stack" querystring>
 <TabItem value="nodejs" label="Node.js">